-- a Forecasts made for current year

-- b Operational planning used as a basis for strategic planning (incl. the latest actual and rolling forecast figures)

-- c Strategy Conference
+- b Operational planning used as a basis for strategic planning (incl. the latest actual and rolling forecast figures) - d Strategy approved - e Strategy implemented in operational planning - f Planning Conference - g Operational planning approved (by Supervisory Board)

-- d Strategy approved

-- e Strategy implemented in operational planning

-- f Planning Conference

-- g Operational planning approved (by Supervisory Board)

 Financing Strategy

 The goal of WACKER's financing strategy is to ensure sustainable growth and stability for the Group.
 This strategy comprises both financing through our own resources and the use of debt instruments.